 As mentioned earlier, the only way you can tell if you have high CPK levels is through a blood test.
 If the results come back and your numbers don't fit the normal range, don't despair.
 There are many natural ways you can lower your CPK levels naturally.

-Obviously, you should also discuss your results with your doctor.
-Your primary healthcare provider might order additional tests to find out if you have a life-threatening disease or not.
+I would also like to discuss your results with your doctor.
+Your primary healthcare provider might order additional tests to determine if you have a life-threatening disease.
 In the meantime, here's how you can gradually lower your CPK levels.

 Lower Your Cholesterol Levels with Proper Dieting

-Cholesterol is a waxy substance produced by your liver, it's essential to keep your veins and arteries flexible and healthy.
+Cholesterol is a waxy substance produced by your liver; keeping your veins and arteries flexible and healthy is essential.
 It also participates in the process of building new body cells.
-However, too much of it can create deposits inside your blood vessels and this might lead to heart disease and stroke.
+However, too much of it can create deposits inside your blood vessels, and this might lead to heart disease and stroke.

-If your CPK 2 levels come back high, you should adjust your diet to reduce cholesterol in your body and prevent further damage.
-For example, try eating foods that lower your cholesterol levels such as oats, grapes, apples, beans, nuts, and strawberries.
+If your CPK 2 levels are high, you should adjust your diet to reduce cholesterol and prevent further damage.
+For example, try eating foods that lower your cholesterol levels, such as oats, grapes, apples, beans, nuts, and strawberries.

-At the same time, you could also reduce the amount of fat you eat every day.
-For example, switch to low-fat yogurt, avoid fatty cheese, and get rid of butter from your fridge.
 Too much fat puts additional strain on your cardiovascular system.
+At the same time, you could also reduce the fat you eat daily.
+For example, switch to low-fat yogurt, avoid fatty cheese, and remove butter from your fridge.

 Get an Omega 3 Fatty Acid Supplement

-Omega 3 fatty acids are essential for the health of your health and muscles.
-You can get this type of nutrient from fatty fish, nuts, and eggs, but most people don't get enough of it through diet only.
-You might want to consider taking a supplement to protect your heart against further damage.
+Omega 3 fatty acids are essential for your health and muscles.
+You can get this nutrient from fatty fish, nuts, and eggs, but most people need to get more of it through diet only.
+Consider taking a supplement to protect your heart against further damage.

 Reduce Your Salt Intake

 For many people, too much salt can lead to increased blood pressure.
 High blood pressure is a silent killer that can lead to heart disease and damage to the blood vessels.
 Try to reduce your salt intake as much as possible.
-Most foods already have enough salt added, so it's not necessary to add more by yourself.
+Most foods already have enough salt added, so adding more yourself is okay.

 Take a Break from Your Workouts

 Regular days of rest are highly recommended, even among top athletes.
-You need to give your body some time to rest and recover.
+It would be best if you gave your body time to rest and recover.
 Taking a few days off from weights is usually enough to significantly reduce your CPK levels, at least for a while.

 Now It's Time to Test Your CPK Levels

-The CPK isoenzymes are accurate predictors when it comes to damage to your lungs, heart, and muscles.
-It's important to do this test and see how prone your body is to become ill in the near future.
+The CPK isoenzymes accurately predict damage to your lungs, heart, and muscles.
+It's essential to do this test and see how prone your body is to become ill shortly.